sds100/TinyMLSpectrumSensing/README.md

 ### Python

+1. Create Python 3.11 virtual environment.
-1. Install Python requirements with `pip install -r requirements.txt`
+2. Install Python requirements with `pip install -r requirements.txt`
-2. For plotting TensorFlow models you also need the `graphviz` library to be installed on your system, which can be done with `brew install graphviz` or `sudo apt install graphviz`.
+3. For plotting TensorFlow models you also need the `graphviz` library to be installed on your system, which can be done with `brew install graphviz` or `sudo apt install graphviz`.

 ### Arduino